alarm-redist/fifty-states/analyses/WI_cd_2010/doc_WI_cd_2010.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for Wisconsin.
+We sample 10,000 districting plans for Wisconsin over 2 independent runs of the SMC algorithm.
 No special techniques were needed to produce the sample.